 - The University of Rochester Cancer Center

-Patients and physicians who participate in cancer research through McLeod also have access to two certified clinical research professionals who offer guidance and support.
-Jo Capostosti, RN, BSN, CCRP, and Martha Adams, RN, MSN, OCN, CCRP, are responsible for coordinating the research protocols for McLeod.
+Patients and physicians who participate in cancer research through McLeod also have access to three clinical research professionals who offer guidance and support.
+Jo Capostosti, RN, BSN, CCRP; Dorie Sturgill, RN; and Martha Adams, RN, MSN, OCN, CCRP; are responsible for coordinating the research protocols for McLeod.